-Someone asked me recently, “Who has been the most difficult person you’ve had to lead?”
-That’s a great question.
-As a leader for over a quarter of a century (wow, that sounds old), I’ve experienced just about everything you can imagine in leading people.
+Someone once asked me, “Who has been the most difficult person you’ve had to lead?”
+It’s a great reflection question.
+You learn a lot about yourself answering it.
+As a leader for over 30 years (wow, sounds old), I’ve experienced just about everything you can imagine in leading people.

 I’ve also learned some people are easier to lead than others.
 Often personalities, experiences and preferences negatively impact a person’s ability to be led effectively.

 But, I thought through the years and made a list.

 Here are 7 of the hardest people to lead: